 Woodwinds Expressive Sustains and Reverse/X slider

 The Woodwinds Soloists use the keyboard velocity to determine the phrasing of a line.
 If you play rather soft, the notes will have a slight decrescendo; if you play with higher velocity, the script will use samples with a slight crescendo.
 This approach allowed us to record natural phrasing directly into the samples.
-Note that this cresc/decresc effect is very subtle - you won‘t hear big chances in dynamics.
+Note that this cresc/decresc effect is very subtle - you won‘t hear big changes in dynamics.

 The cresc/decresc switching is also available in the sustain patches.

-In the right of the interface is a slider labeled X-REVERSE.
+To the right of the interface, there is a slider labeled X-REVERSE.
 This allows you to alter the way the script reacts to your playing: By default, low velocities result in a decresc phrasing and vice versa.
 Enable the slider and the script will react in the opposite way to suit your playing style.
 The velocity of the first note in a sequence will also be treated as usual (i.e. low velocity = decresc), but any following note with the opposite setting (i.e. cresc in this case).